Quartier Général d'Aboville

 Quartier Général d'Aboville, formerly Chaumont-Semoutiers Air Base, is a French Army artillery base in France.
 It is located 2 mi southwest of the city of Chaumont, Haute-Marne, just to the west of the Route Nationale 67 (N67) highway about 0.5 mi north of Semoutiers-Montsaon in the Haute-Marne département of northeast France.
 During the early years of the Cold War, Chaumont-Semoutiers air base was used by United States Air Forces in Europe (USAFE).

 Origins

 Starting in the mid-1930s, a grass airstrip was used near Chaumont by the French Air Force for training.
 After the fall of France, the German Luftwaffe also used the facility as a training station.
 After the war, the airstrip was left unused.

 With the outbreak of the Cold War in the late 1940s, with the Berlin Airlift, negotiations began in November 1950 between France and the United States to establish air bases and station combat wings in France to increase NATO's force strength.

 During the negotiations for selection of sites, the Second World War airfield at Chaumont was proposed for expansion into a modern air base.
 The airfield was unused since the war and there were no plans for French civil or military use.
-An agreement was reached to develop Chaumont into a United States Air Force tactical fighter-bomber installation there by 1953.
+An agreement was reached to develop Chaumont into a United States Air Force (USAF) tactical fighter-bomber installation there by 1953.